geo200cn/geo200cn.github.io/index.md

 ## About the class

 This course provides an introduction to quantitative geographic methods with a focus on spatial data manipulation, modeling, and analysis.
 Students leaving the course should have gained both methodological skills, and have a stronger sense of the concepts underlying this type of research analysis.
 Lectures will present abstract statistical concepts alongside data analysis examples motivated through real-world problems.
-Labs will provide hands-on practice of the methods covered in lecture and readings using the statistical software program R
+Labs will provide hands-on practice of the methods covered in lecture and readings using the statistical software program R.

 <br>